cowboy2718/FMEA/README.md

 ## Background

-This package creates a set of graphs depicting the risk of an FMEA.
-Specifically, severity, occurrence and detection of an FMEA exercise are plotted.
+This package creates a set of graphs for risk assessment and risk management.
+Specifically, severity, occurrence and detection as obtained through, for example, an FMEA exercise, are plotted.
+However, other tools may also be used to obtaing severity, occurrence and detection values.

+## R Libraries

+The libraries ggplot, ggrepel and dplyr are used with this package.

+### Disutility Index | Risk Assessment

+A **disutility graph** or **hazard graph** is a scatterplot in which the undesirability of a failure is based on failure severity and the occurrence (likelihood) of potential causes or mechanisms of that failure happening.
+In this package, random "jitter" is added to the severity and likelihood values in order to provide a more interpretable graph (severity and occurrence values are typically discrete).

+### Controls | Risk Management

+Detection ability is plotted against occurrence orlikelihood of potential causes or mechanisms of failure.
+Essentially, it depicts the state of risk management controls.
+Random "jitter" is added to the detection and likelihood values in order to provide a more interpretable graph.

 ## Package Name and Location